The Korean international helped the German side to a comfortable win.

-The striker spurned another golden opportunity soon after when his heavy touch helped him get round Leno, but also left him with too much to do in terms of finding the target.
+The striker spurned another golden opportunity soon after when his heavy touch helped him get around Leno, but it also left him with too much to do in terms of finding the target.

-Having failed to make their dominance count inside the opening half hour, Zenit were almost made to pay by Kiessling when he dribbled into the area before seeing a shot blocked by Nicolas Lombaerts.
+Having failed to make its dominance count inside the opening half hour, Zenit was almost made to pay by Kiessling when he dribbled into the area before seeing a shot blocked by Nicolas Lombaerts.

 Julian Brandt, a replacement for injured midfielder Kyriakos Papadopoulos, was replaced by Josip Drmic seven minutes after the break as Roger Schmidt looked to freshen up his attacking options.

-While Zenit continued to press - Danny and Hulk almost combining to break through the Leverkusen defence - Son's quick-fire double ended any hopes the hosts may have had.
+While Zenit continued to press - Danny and Hulk almost combining to break through the Leverkusen defense - Son's quick-fire double ended any hopes the host may have had.